A message from your Board:

 Section 3.
 Fiscal Year

-The fiscal year of the Corporation shall begin on the first day of January and end on the last day of December in each year.
+The fiscal year of the Association shall begin on the first day of January and end on the last day of December in each year.

 Section 4.
 Seal

-The corporate seal shall have inscribed thereon the name of the corporation and such other appropriate language as the Board of directors may from time to time determine.
+The corporate seal shall have inscribed thereon the name of the Association and such other appropriate language as the Board of Directors may from time to time determine.

 Section 5.
 Severability